 The LDC or Disaster Management Officer (DMO) may approve inconsequential amendments to this document.
-Any changes to the intent of the document must be approved and endorsed by the Douglas Shire Council in accordance with Section 80(1)(b) of the Act.
+Any changes to the intent of the document must be approved and endorsed by Douglas Shire Council in accordance with Section 80(1)(b) of the Act.

-A copy of each amendment is to be forwarded to the Douglas LDMG - core members and advisors.
+A copy of each amendment is to be forwarded to the Douglas Local Disaster Management Group (LDMG) - core members and advisors in accordance with Tables 3 and 5 of this document.
 On receipt, the amendment is to be inserted into the document and the Amendment Register updated and signed.